By Ann Smarty

 Now comes the fun part…

 Remember, your title tags and meta descriptions aren’t just fields that you’re optimizing in the hopes of receiving some nebulous SEO boost.
-Instead, these fields often go on to form your snippet in the natural search results, which means that they must be written to be as compelling as possible!
+Instead, these fields form your snippet in the natural search results, which means that they must be written to be as compelling as possible!

 Imagine encountering the two following snippets in the SERPs: